 Section C. Voting Procedures

-All votes in the membership taken at a membership meeting will be conducted in accord with the Robert’s Rule of Order.
+All votes in the membership taken at a membership meeting will be conducted in accord with Robert’s Rules of Order.

-Each active member is entitled to 1 vote per motion, question, or resolution.
+Each active member is entitled to one (1) vote per motion, question, or resolution.

 Unless otherwise required by the Articles of Incorporation, these Bylaws, applicable law, or ruling parliamentary authority, all actions of the membership shall be carried by a majority vote.